 Principles - Why use them?

-The main benefit of principles is they dramatically increase your capability and align behaviors with other people.
+The main benefit of principles is they dramatically increase your capability and align behaviors with others.

 Principles increase capability as they are logical recipes for behavior that allow you to adopt someone else's successful behaviors to make you more capable.

-Principles align behaviors by sharing interrogatable logical reasons for why things are the way they are, allowing anyone to understand the logic behind a course of action.
+Principles align behaviors by explicitly sharing logical reasons for things being the way they are, allowing anyone to understand the logic behind a course of action.